Craig Murray

 Subsequently he became a political activist, campaigning for human rights and for transparency in global politics as well as for the independence of Scotland.
 Between 2007 and 2010 he was the elected Rector of the University of Dundee.

-His books include Sikunder Burnes: Master of the Great Game (2016), The Catholic Orangemen of Togo (2009), and a memoir Murder in Samarkand (2006).
+His books include two memoirs, first about his time in Central Asia, Murder in Samarkand (2006), and then The Catholic Orangemen of Togo: and other Conflicts I Have Known (2009), about his early career years in West Africa; and a historical biography, Sikunder Burnes: Master of the Great Game (2016), about Alexander Burnes and the rivalry between the 19th century British and Russian Empires over influence in Asia.

 Early life and career

 Family and education

 Murray was born in West Runton, Norfolk, to Robert Cameron Brunton Murray and Poppy Katherine Murray (née Grice) and was raised in neighbouring Sheringham.
 His father, one of 13 children, had worked in the docks in Leith, Scotland, before joining the Royal Air Force.
 Murray was educated at Sheringham Primary and then at Paston School, an all-boys state grammar school in North Walsham in Norfolk, which he greatly disliked.
 He told John Crace in 2007 that pupils were obliged each week to don "military uniform and become cadets.
 Either I skipped school or refused to take part, so I was frequently suspended".
 His A-levels suffered as a result.

 Murray became President of the East Anglian Federation of Young Liberals.
 Aged 16 he was elected to the National Council of the Liberal Party to represent the Eastern Region of England.
 At the University of Dundee, to which, Murray said, he barely gained admission to read Modern History, he "made a policy decision not to attend any lectures".
 Instead he "read voraciously" to teach himself, and graduated in 1982 with an MA (Hons) first class.
-At Dundee University, Murray remained active in Liberal then Liberal Democrat politics.
-Murray was elected President of his University Students Union as an avowed Liberal.

-Having already been on the Students' Representative Council, Murray became President of Dundee University Students' Association, elected to this sabbatical office twice (1982–1983 and 1983–1984), an occurrence so unusual that the university court (the highest body) changed the rules to prevent him running a third time.
-He spent seven years in total at the university, he had to re-sit one year for not attending tutorials, compared to a normal four years for a Scottish first degree.
+He remained active in Liberal then Liberal Democrat politics, serving on the Students' Representative Council as an avowed liberal.
+Murray became President of Dundee University Students' Association, elected to this sabbatical office twice (1982–1983 and 1983–1984), an occurrence so unusual that the university court (the highest body) changed the rules to prevent him running a third time.
+He spent seven years in total at the university (he had to re-sit one year for not attending tutorials), compared with the four years for a Scottish first (honours) degree.